michaelliao/git-push-action/README.md

 # git-push-action

-Execute classic `git push` to any remote git repository to keep automatically sync from GitHub repository.
+Execute classic `git push` to any remote git repository to keep automatically sync from GitHub repository to third-party.

 ## Usage